Top Email Marketing Strategies For Dropshipping & eCommerce

 In today’s modern world of hyper-customized products and services, email personalization is key.
-People LOVE seeing their own name and getting offers curated especially to their needs.
+People LOVE seeing their own names and getting offers curated especially to their needs.

 It can be as simple as including someone’s name in the subject line or body copy.
 Or it can be something more complex, such as sending automated emails when customers run out of your product reminding them to buy more.

 Other forms of personalization that generate good email results include: sending special offers on a customer’s birthday, seasonal offers, or sending product ideas based on prior purchases or browsing history.

 Get creative!
 What type of targeted special offer(s) would subscribers in your dropshipping niche be excited to receive?

 Personalization with dynamic content blocks can save your organization a ton of time.
 This feature is offered by most email marketing tools.